ajex13/isp-simple-inventory/README.md

  `npm start`

-Start the Node.js server using this command: `nodemon server/server`
+Start the Node.js server using this command: `nodemon server`